 - Standardized test scores if requested.

-- Submit two letters of recommendation with at least one from your high school guidance counselor or a high school teacher; and one from an individual who can address your character.
+- Submit one letter of recommendation from your high school guidance counselor or a high school teacher.

 - An essay of approximately 250-500 words is required on